renesas-rz/rz_gstreamer_sample_code/01_gst-audioplay/README.md

 $   /usr/share/01_gst-audioplay/gst-audioplay /home/media/audios/Rondo_Alla_Turka.ogg
 ```
 ### Special instruction:
 To set the playback volume: please use the alsamixer or amixer tool.
-It depends on the audio system on the specific board.
 Reference: https://en.wikipedia.org/wiki/Alsamixer
+> A short guide that how to use alsamixer (https://wiki.ubuntu.com/Audio/Alsamixer).